Stand up for the facts!

 The subsidies meant Affordable Care Act insurance premiums for many families were much lower.
 The Department of Health and Human Services estimated that for four in five enrollees, it would cost $10 or less a month to sign up for health insurance.

 Estimates from other organizations also support savings in this number range.
 According to KFF, a nonprofit health policy organization, individual consumers on average could save $70 per month on health insurance because of the American Rescue Plan subsidies.
 For a family of three, that would translate to a savings of $210 per month or about $2,500 per year.
-But, not all kids would necessarily automatically qualify for ACA coverage — many instead qualify for the Children’s Health Insurance Program, called CHIP.
+But, not all kids would necessarily automatically qualify for Affordable Care Act coverage — many instead qualify for the Children’s Health Insurance Program, called CHIP.

 Still, KFF’s 2021 subsidy calculator shows that a 40-year old couple with two kids who make 200% of the poverty level (in the mid-range of income) would get $16,247 per year in subsidies.
 Compared to a KFF subsidy calculator dating back before the American Rescue Plan, that same family would receive $13,878 in subsidies.
 That's exactly a $2,369 difference in savings.